-20 feared charred to death as bus catches fire in UP's Kannauj after colliding with truck
+20 feared charred to death as bus catches fire after colliding with truck in UP's Kannauj

 Kannauj (UP) Jan 11: Around 20 people were feared killed on Friday in a massive fire that broke out following a collision between a private sleeper bus and a truck near Chiloi village under Chhibramau police station area here, said police.